mlflow/mlflow/docs/source/plugins.rst

 ----------------------

 MLflow plugins are Python packages that can be installed via PyPI or conda.
-This example installs a tracking plugin from source and uses it within an example script.
+This example installs a Tracking AbstractStore plugin from source and uses it within an example script.

 Install the plugin
 ~~~~~~~~~~~~~~~~~~